• Skip to primary navigation

 How to Improve Operational Efficiency by Automating Payment

-The vast majority of small businesses still use a paper check to settle transactions.
+The vast majority of small businesses still use paper checks to settle transactions.
 This can indicate that many companies are unaware of their B2B payment options or deem automation an expensive solution.

 Although person-to-person (P2P) payments have been on the rise in the past decade, B2B presents an even larger opportunity for saving time and money.
 For these reasons, a modern business of any type should consider automation and digital payment options.